naninovel/docs/docs/en/guide/automated-testing.md

 ## Referencing Choices

-As you've noticed above, choices can be referenced in the tests via strings like `d1-qte-x`.
+As shown above, choices can be referenced in tests via strings like `d1-qte-x`.
 Those are custom [text identifiers](/guide/scenario-scripting#text-identification) assigned in scenario scripts.
 Even when stable text identification is enabled, you can still define custom text IDs in the scripts and they will be preserved by the system.
-For example, consider following scenario script:
+For example, consider the following scenario script:

 ```nani
 @choice "Choice 1|#my-id-for-choice-1|"